Asymmetric Information Definition

 There are two types of asymmetric information – adverse selection and moral hazard.

 Adverse selection describes circumstances in which either buyers or sellers have information that the other group does not have.
 In these cases, when these two groups are informed to different degrees, which creates asymmetric information.

 The problem with asymmetric information, where one party has more information than another, occurs before the transaction takes place/pre-contractual problems.
 Used car owners have more information than they disclose while selling their cars.
 The people seeking insurance are more likely to need insurance, which means that the decision-maker usually has a poor selection.

 Solutions to Adverse Selection

 We need to produce cheaper information (in the financial sector – companies need to disclose information).
-Companies are required to follow standard accounting principles, the presence of ratings firms, the disclosure of information, collateral and net worth requirements.
+Companies are required to follow standard accounting principles, the presence of rating firms, the disclosure of information, collateral and net worth requirements.
 For example, blogging, which can be considered to be a new source of cheap information has reduced the role of insider information by preventing people in power from withholding financial information from the general public.